Vaccination of Animals

 Position

-The Canadian Veterinary Medical Association (CVMA) supports the use of vaccines by veterinarians to control and prevent infectious disease in animals, including domestic animals, poultry, fish and wildlife.
-Vaccine protocols including antigen selection and revaccination intervals should be individualized at the animal or group level as part of a comprehensive veterinarian-supervised preventative health care plan.
+The Canadian Veterinary Medical Association (CVMA) strongly supports the use of vaccines by veterinarians to control and prevent infectious disease in animals, including domestic animals, poultry, fish and wildlife.
+Vaccine protocols including antigen selection and revaccination intervals should be recommended at the individual animal or group level as part of a comprehensive veterinarian-supervised preventative health care plan.

 Summary